Spatial Joins & Proximity Filters

 Runtime Configuration & Memory Guardrails

 Spatial indexing and topology evaluation are highly sensitive to memory allocation and thread contention.
-DuckDB constructs R-trees in-memory and evaluates geometry predicates in vectorized batches.
-Misconfigured session parameters cause silent spills to disk or thread thrashing, degrading throughput by 3–5×.
+DuckDB constructs its bounding-box index in memory and evaluates geometry predicates in vectorized batches, so a misconfigured session silently spills to disk or thrashes threads, degrading throughput by 3–5× without raising any error.
+Apply these session-level guardrails before executing any join workload:

 SET memory_limit = '8GB';